alainakafkes/workshop-tipkit/Iliad.swiftpm/README.md

 What of popover tips?
 They too support actions!
 The [`.popoverTip()`](https://developer.apple.com/documentation/swiftui/view/popovertip(_:arrowedge:action:)) view modifier has an `action` closure as one of its arguments.
 This closure has the same type as the `TipView` `action` closure shown above.

-**Exercise**: hook up the action you created earlier in this section to a change that happens within the UI.
+**Exercise**: Hook up the action you created earlier in this section to a change that happens within the UI.
 If working with the `SimpleStarTip`, consider building an empty version of the Strategic Study screen and navigating to it when the user taps on the action button.

 ## Styling a tip